lizhanmit/scala-tutorial/README.md

 }
 ```

-This is useful for pattern matching because we do not need a “catch all” case.
+This is useful for pattern matching because we do not need a "catch all" case.

----

 ### Variables